mikeroyal/Metal-Guide/README.md

 # Metal Tools, Libraries, and Frameworks
 [Back to the Top](https://github.com/mikeroyal/Metal-Guide#table-of-contents)

 [Apple Foundation Framework](https://developer.apple.com/documentation/foundation) is a framework provides a base layer of functionality for apps and frameworks, including data storage and persistence, text processing, date and time calculations, sorting and filtering, and networking.
-The classes, protocols, and data types defined by Foundation are used throughout the macOS, iOS, watchOS, and tvOS SDKs.
+The classes, protocols, and data types defined by Foundation are used throughout the macOS, iOS, and tvOS SDKs.

 [Apple Core Animation Framework](https://developer.apple.com/documentation/quartzcore) is a graphics rendering and animation infrastructure that provides high frame rates and smooth animations without burdening the CPU and slowing down your app.